Bachem Ba 349 Natter: Flight testing

-Manned test flight

-By January 1945, Bachem was under pressure from the authorities in Berlin to carry out a manned flight by the end of February.
+By January 1945, Himmler's enthusiasm for the Natter had waned while numerous officials had been advocating for the concentration of resources on the turbojet-powered Messerschmitt Me 262 and rocket-powered Messerschmitt Me 263 interceptors at the expense of less mature competing projects such as the Natter.
+Furthermore, some figures within the RLM urged for rapid progress to be made on the project, thus Bachem came under considerable political pressure to carry out a manned flight by the end of February.
+Furthermore, the Natter's operational evaluation was scheduled to take place in April.

 On 25 February, M22 was in the experimental launch tower.
-It was as complete an operational machine as possible with the Walter HWK 109-509 A1 engine installed for the first time.
-A dummy pilot was in the cockpit.
+It was as complete an operational aircraft as possible with the Walter HWK 109-509 A1 engine installed for the first time and a dummy pilot present in the cockpit.
 Lift-off from the tower was perfect.
 The engineers and ground crew watched as the M22 ascended under the combined power of the four Schmidding boosters and the Walter engine, an estimated total thrust of 6,500 kg.
 The nose separated as programmed and the dummy pilot descended safely under its personal parachute.
-The remainder of the fuselage came down under its two large salvage parachutes, but when it hit the ground the Walter liquid-propellant rocket engine's residual hypergolic propellants (T-Stoff oxidizer and C-Stoff fuel) exploded and the machine was destroyed.
+The remainder of the fuselage came down under its two large salvage parachutes, but when it hit the ground the Walter liquid-propellant rocket engine's residual hypergolic propellants (T-Stoff oxidizer and C-Stoff fuel) exploded and the aircraft was destroyed.

+Manned test flight

 Despite Bachem's concerns that the test programme had been significantly cut short, a young volunteer Luftwaffe test pilot, Lothar Sieber, climbed into the cockpit of the fully fuelled M23 on 1 March.
-The aircraft was equipped with an FM transmitter for the purpose of transmitting flight data from various monitoring sensors in the machine.
+The aircraft was equipped with an FM transmitter for the purpose of transmitting flight data from various monitoring sensors in the aircraft.
 A hard wire intercom appears to have been provided between Sieber and the engineers in the launch bunker using a system similar to that used in the manned glider flights.
 Around 11:00 am, the M23 was ready for take-off.
-Low stratus clouds lay over the Ochsenkopf.
-The Walter liquid-fueled rocket engine built up to full thrust and Sieber pushed the button to ignite the four solid boosters.

 Initially, the Natter rose vertically but, at an altitude of about 100 to 150 m, it suddenly pitched up into an inverted curve at about 30° to the vertical.
 At about 500 m the cockpit canopy was seen to fly off.
 The Natter continued to climb at high speed at an angle of 15° from the horizontal and disappeared into the clouds.
 The Walter engine stalled about 15 seconds after take-off.
 It is estimated the Natter reached 1500 m, at which point it nose-dived and hit the ground with great force about 32 seconds later, some kilometres from the launch site.
 Unknown at the time, one of the Schmidding boosters failed to jettison and its remains were dug up at the crash site in 1998.